pydantic/pydantic/changes/3215-SunsetOrange.md

-Added additional check to the validator function that throws a descriptive ConfigError if the values of the 'fields' parameter is incorrectly set.
-Added test to ensure ConfigError is raised when validator decorator fields are incorrectly set.
+Raise an explicit `ConfigError` when multiple fields are incorrectly set for a single validator